nickmorales/imagebreed_dockerfile/README.md

 - Ontology changes require you to load the new ontology terms into your database.
 To do this, login to the running web docker using `docker exec -it breedbase_web bash`, then load the new ontology using `perl /home/production/cxgn/Chado/chado/bin/gmod_load_cvterms.pl -H breedbase_db -D empty_fixture -s SGNSTAT -d Pg -r postgres -p postgres /home/production/cxgn/sgn/ontology/cxgn_statistics.obo`.
 Notice, the `-s` argument is for the database prefix of the pertinent ontology (e.g. SGNSTAT, CO_322, etc.) and the last argument is the file path to the pertinent ontology .obo file.

+## Using a local PostgreSQL database

+- The provided `docker-compose.yml` will launch a `breedbase_web` and `breedbase_db` container.
+If you prefer to install PostgreSQL on your host machine and avoid using the `breedbase_db` Docker, you can comment out the associated breedbase_db lines in the `docker-compose.yml`.
+This requires adjusting your `sgn_local.conf` to point to your host database, and adjusting your `postgresql.conf` and `pg_hba.conf` configuration to work in this network configuration.

 ## Developing with this container

 - In the `docker-compose.yml` file you can mount the code directories you are developing, such as the sgn, DroneImageScripts, R_libs, perl-local-lib or other directories.